cgwire/kitsu/docs/getting-started-production/README.md

 ![Global asset page](../img/getting-started/asset_edit.png)

 You will also see the tasks are created at the same time.
-By default, all the tasks of your library will be added.
-If you have set your parameters, only the selected tasks will be added.
+By default, all the tasks of your library will be added, and if you have set your parameters, only the selected tasks will be added.

 If you need to add more **Assets**, click on the **Add assets** button.

-You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button
+You can edit assets by going to the asset page, hovering over the asset you want to modify, and then clicking on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of the line.